vinfreecs/genga/Documentation.md

  * Use the Test particle mode: 0: All Bodies are treated as massive bodies; 1: Small bodies does not affect big bodies.
  * The Restart time step.
 If it's set to a value bigger than 0, then the simulation will continue at the specified time step.
  * The minimal number of bodies in the simulation, not counting test particles.
 If the number of bodies gets smaller than Nmin, then the simulation will stop.
+ * The inner truncation radius in AU, bodies with a separation to the Sun smaller than this are taken out of the simulation.
+(RcutSun in older versions)
+ * The outer truncation radius in AU, bodies with a separation to the Sun larger than this are taken out of the simulation.
+(Rcut in older versions)
  * The Order of the symplectic integrator.
 The options are 2, 4 or 6
  * Use aeGrid, 0 or 1.
 See [here](#markdown-header-aegrid) for more details
  * Miminal major axis for the aeCount grid.
 See [here](#markdown-header-aegrid) for more details